 - Are your clients happy?

-Monitoring the performance of pivotal aspects of your firm can make a major impact on your firm’s revenues, growth, and overall success—but in order to succeed in our changing legal landscape, you must evolve what and how you measure.
+Monitoring the performance of pivotal aspects of your firm can make a major impact on your firm’s revenues, growth, and overall success.
+But to succeed in our changing legal landscape, you must evolve what and how you measure.

 By planning, selecting, measuring, and analyzing law firm KPIs specific to your business, you’ll be better able to make data-driven decisions and informed changes to improve your practice.